cjshelton/portfolio/src/blog-posts/2021-12-16-typescript-part-1-an-introduction/index.md

 The [TypeScript compiler][typescript-compiler-npm-url] is responsible for converting TypeScript code to its equivalent JavaScript code which can then be executed.
 This compilation process does a few things, most notably:

 -   Removing all of the type information you worked so hard on adding and maintaining during development.
-Remember, TypeScript is purely a development tool to help us write better JavaScript, and has no direct impact on the code when it's being executed.
+TypeScript is purely a development tool to help us write better JavaScript, and has no direct impact on the code when it's being executed.
--   Downlevelling (often referred to as transpiling) the JavaScript code to a desired ECMAScript version through the [target][typescript-target-config-url] config option.
-Downlevelling is the process of altering the JavaScript code to ensure that it can safely run in your target environments.
+-   Downlevelling (often referred to as transpiling) the TypeScript code to a desired ECMAScript version through the [target][typescript-target-config-url] config option.
+Downlevelling is the process of altering the TypeScript code to ensure that the resulting JavaScript can safely run in your target environments, typically browsers.

 The TypeScript compiler can easily fit into a Webpack workflow using the [ts-loader][ts-loader-url], and even comes pre-installed and configured when using libraries like [Create React App][create-react-app-typescript-url] and [Vue CLI][vue-cli-typescript-url].